 With AB Commander, you can use the Rename command to quickly rename many files in one step, giving them more descriptive names that make sense to you rather than to your digital camera software.

 To do that, first use AB Commander to navigate to the folder when you have imported the digital images or movies, and select the files that belong to the same event.
 (Remember that you can use the Quick View command of AB Commander to see the images without starting your digital imaging software.)
-For example, if you want to rename the images that you took during the hike to Angel's Landing of Zion National Park, select the image files that you took during that part of the trip, choose the Rename command, and specify how you want the files to be renamed:
+For example, if you want to rename the images of your cat, select the image files that you want to rename, choose the Rename command, and specify how you want the files to be renamed:

 Notice the ## symbols at the end of the file name in the To area: you can use it as a placeholder for the image number: when renaming the selected files, AB Commander will replace the # symbols with a number, starting with the one you've specified, incrementing it automatically when renaming the next file.
 (Of course, for this to work, the Replace # symbol(s) with auto-incrementing number option must be selected.)
 You can control how many digits the automatic numbers should have by entering several # characters next to each other: if you enter ##, they will be replaces with the two-digit numbers: 01, 02, 03, and so on.
 If you enter ###, the generated numbers will be 001, 002, 003, etc. You get the idea.

 Now when you want to see a photo of your cat, you don't need to go though a lot of files to find, it, can use the Quick View command of AB Commander to view each image file directly within AB Commander, without opening a dedicated graphics application or a separate image viewer:

 Take control of your files and folders with AB Commander file manager for Windows 11, 10, 8, 7.

 User rating: 4.8 / 5